Richmond City Sheriff's Office

 Sheriff Antionette V. Irving - Biography

-On January 1, 2018, Dr. Antionette V. Irving became Sheriff of the City of Richmond facilitating one of the largest Sheriff's Offices in the Commonwealth of Virginia, to include over 450 sworn and civilian staff members.
+On January 1, 2018, Dr. Antionette V. Irving became Sheriff of the City of Richmond facilitating one of the largest Sheriff's Offices in the Commonwealth, to include over 450 sworn and civilian staff members.

 Sheriff Irving is a proud native of the City of Richmond and product of Richmond Public Schools where she learned the values of respect and discipline that have served her throughout her career.
 Growing up a child of substance abuse and domestic violence in the Church Hill of Richmond to include the city's Creighton Court public housing project, she viewed life with no obstacles or boundaries.
 A graduate of Armstrong-Kennedy High School, her strong work ethics drove her to become a basketball standout, eventually being named to both the Armstrong Kennedy High School Athletic Hall of Fame and the Shaw University Athletic Hall of Fame.